MattLdwig/100-days-of-code/r1-log.md

 ### R1D61

 Completed Split Strings Kata on Codewars and working on Weight for weight.
 Also completed the first part of Grid Critters.

+### R1D61

+Completed Split Strings Kata on Codewars and working on Weight for weight.
+Also completed the first part of Grid Critters.

+### R1D62

+Weight for weight Kata completed.
+Starting to work on a little Vue app to help me to organize my garden.